akleber/mqtt-connectors/README.md

 pip install -r requirements.txt
 ```

-Then set the right hostnames or ip addresss and ports in fronius-mqtt-bridge.py and run
+Then set the right hostnames or ip addresss and ports in fronius-mqtt-bridge.py and run:

 ```
 python3 fronius-mqtt-bridge.py